risotto77/changeImageDateTaken/README.md

-Python script to change date taken metadata using the name of the file.
+Python script to change date taken metadata using the name of the file (jpg and png files).
 Use arguments:
   --directory (default: current directory)
   --recursive (false or true; default false)